- Home

 In Year 8 students study through a variety of Design and making activities:

-Pencil cases: This 7 week module, based in the Textiles area, increases pupils knowledge of fabrics and their properties.
+Textiles Pencil cases: This 7 week module, based in the Textiles area, increases pupils knowledge of fabrics and their properties.
 They learn how to apply colour and pattern onto fabric by hand and computer techniques.
 They design and make a pencil case, applying colour and pattern, adding a zip, applique work and other decorative techniques.

 Food and Nutrition: During this 7 week module pupils will learn about a healthy diet, become competent in a range of cooking techniques, how to combine ingredients and adapt their own recipes.
 They will cook savoury dishes, investigate the function of ingredients and design and make products of their own.

-Phone holder: During this 7 week module pupils will investigate a range of making skills in order to manufacture a mobile phone docking station.
+Docking station: During this 7 week module pupils will investigate a range of making skills in order to manufacture a mobile phone docking station.
 Students will study inclusive design and smart materials.
 Students will be trained to use a wide range of workshop machinery, and electronics manufacturing equipment in order to produce a fully functional product.
 Students will experience working with a range of materials and will learn about their working properties during this topic.

-VEX IQ Robots: This 7 week module focuses on robotics.
+VEX IQ Robotics: This 7 week module focuses on robotics.
 Students have the opportunity to assemble, programme and control a number of VEX IQ clawbots.
 During the assembly of the clawbots students will get hands on experience at using gears, levers, sensors, mechanisms and pulleys.
 Students will learn about how to use gear ratios, how to program their robots to respond to 6 different types of sensor and how to develop their robot so it can successfully complete a range of challenges in the schools VEX IQ arena.

 Technical drawing: All students study this 3 week module that will give them the opportunity to learn a variety of technical drawing techniques from Isometric, Orthographic and Exploded drawings.
 This will enable them to communicate their design ideas for future projects.

-Product design lighting: This 10 week module will teach the pupils how to design and make an electronic product to solve a real world problem for a client.
+Product design GENIE lighting: This 6 week module will teach the pupils how to design and make an electronic product to solve a real world problem for a client.
 Modelled closely on the new GCSE requirements, students will have the opportunity to carry out initial research, client interviews and product analysis tasks which will help them with the design, development and programming of a microcontroller and a casing to meet their clients needs.
 Students will learn the systems approach to PCB design, as well as a range on manufacturing techniques that are suitable for producing electronic housings such as Laser cutting.

-Ipad cases: This 10 week module in the Textiles room involves students designing and making a cover to protect an ipad.
+Textiles Ipad cases: This 6 week module in the Textiles room involves students designing and making a cover to protect an ipad.
 During the 10 weeks pupils will have the opportunity to create designs based on Graffiti art, Pop Art, Vintage or Flower Power.
 Develop their skills with textile techniques such as sublimation printing, laser cutting, patchwork, applique, reverse applique, free hand embroidery and machine embroidery.
 Students will also learn about Smart fabrics including colour changing materials.

-Food and Nutrition: During this 10 week module pupils will concentrate on investigating and making street food from around the world.
+Food and Nutrition: During this 6 week module pupils will concentrate on investigating and making street food from around the world.
 Pupils will focus on investigating the foods available in different cultures, making a range of street foods and presenting them, experimenting with the functions of ingredients, working individually and in groups.

-Amplifier and Jewellery: This 10 week module focuses on Design and making techniques.
-Students have the opportunity to use a range of resistant materials to produce a passive speaker and a keyring.
-Students will use all 3 main resistant materials (woods, metals, plastics) and will use a wide variety of manufacturing techniques including Laser cutting, 3D Printing, Pewter casting, workshop machinery and hand tools.
-The project also incorporates CAD use in the form of OnShape and investigation into past and present designers.
-Students are able to develop their knowledge of design strategies through Orthographic drawings, initial sketches, exploded diagrams and isometric sketching.
+Teen Toy: This 6 week module focuses on Resistant materials, CAD and 3D Printing.
+Students have the opportunity to use a range of resistant materials to produce a kickboard (finger skateboard) and a range of figurine keyrings to ride on it.
+Students will use all 3 main resistant materials (woods, metals, plastics) and will use a wide variety of manufacturing techniques including 3D Printing, Pewter casting, workshop tools and hand tools.
+The project also incorporates advanced CAD in the form of OnShape to design the kickboard trucks and wheels and uses investigation into clients, drawing styles and past and present designers.

 Key Stage 4 Curriculum